How Long Do Bichon Frisés Live? Average Lifespan, Data & Care

 5. Sex

 The sex of these dogs doesn’t play a major part in determining their life spans.
 Both male and female Bichon Frisés can live long lives with proper care and a healthy diet.
-However, there are certain diseases that affect specifically male or female Frisés.
+However, certain diseases affect specifically male or female Frisés.
 Cryptorchidism, for instance, only affects males, while mucometra only affects females.

 6. Genes